Rahwik/Docker-and-Kubernetes-Guide/README.md

 # **Comprehensive Guide to Containerizing and Deploying Machine Learning Projects**

 ## **Part 3: Deploying Containerized ML APIs to the Cloud**

-This section focuses on deploying containerized machine learning APIs to the cloud using Docker Hub, Kubernetes, and load balancing techniques.
-By the end of this guide, you will have a scalable and highly available ML API in production.

 ---